Japan PM, finance minister under fire over suspected cover-up of cronyism

 "It has become clear that there was a cover-up and falsification," opposition Democratic Party leader Yuichiro Tamaki told reporters.
 He said Aso should resign and parliament hold hearings on the matter.

-The 77-year-old Aso, who doubles as deputy premier and whose backing is vital for Abe, apologised for his ministry's actions, but said that he had no intention of stepping down.
+The 77-year-old Aso, who is also deputy premier and whose backing is vital for Abe, apologised for his ministry's actions, but said that he had no intention of stepping down.

 The risk for Aso and Abe, experts said, is that the suspected cover-up does more damage than the land sale itself.